 Using Starburst99, we investigated the sensitivity of the SED to SFH and metallicity.
 Though the Geneva rotation tracks resulted in a greater number of higher energy photons, the Padova AGB track SED with a continuous SFR still produced the hardest ionizing spectrum.
 As we were investigating high ionization emission lines, we adopted this model as our baseline model.
 To account for the dust ubiquitous throughout H II regions, we consider dusty conditions while adopting a step function across the plane to account for sublimation.
 Finally, we adopt an LOC plane spanning 0 ≤ log(nH) ≤ 10 and 8 ≤ log(φH) ≤ 22 to match a wide range of physical conditions.

 Having adopted the Padova AGB track SED at 5 Myr for our baseline model, we tracked over 150 emission lines across the LOC plane.
 We found that collisionally excited UV emission lines reprocessed the spectrum along constant ionization parameter lines on the LOC plane.
-Many of our optical recombination lines emitted in a wide area along the LOC plane.
+Many of our optical recombination lines emitted along a wider range of ionization parameter lines.
 We found that many of the optical emission lines that we tracked also exhibited an interesting double peak feature due to an ionization jump experienced by an element.
 This feature was even more evident in higher metallicity and dust-free simulations.
 We found that IR emission lines emit most efficiently in low nH and low φH regions on account of their low critical densities.

 We next analyzed our model’s sensitivity to metallicity, SFH, and dust.
 Nearly all the peak equivalent widths of the emission lines we track decrease with time when we adopt any of the four evolutionary tracks.
 There was little observable difference between continuous evolution models (except with high ionization emission lines of interest) and most emission lines die off after 5-8 Myr with the instantaneous models of evolution.
 We note that most of our emission lines maintain their shape across the LOC plane with a dust-free model, only changing slightly in their range of emission and peak log(Wλ).
 Lastly, dust effects are most noticeable with UV emission lines and some of the lower wavelength optical emission lines.

 UV emission lines generally decreased slightly with age and increased with dust removal (as dust absorption peaks in the UV).
 Shorter-wavelength UV lines increased in emission with increasing metallicity but longer-wavelength UV emission lines decreased in emission with increasing metallicity.
-Optical emission lines decreased in emission with increasing metallicity, decreased slightly with age, and were not particularly sensitive to dust.
+[PREVIOUS SENTENCE COULD CHANGE WITH FURTHER INVESTIGATION] Optical emission lines decreased in emission with increasing metallicity, decreased slightly with age, and were not particularly sensitive to dust.
 IR emission lines increase in emission with increasing metallicity, decrease slightly with age, and showed very little change with the introduction of dust.

 In the end, we find that our grids suggest a pocket of more extreme conditions or AGN activity when strong high-ionization emission lines are present in the local universe.
 As we move to simulations with physical conditions more indicative of those found at higher redshift, we find our grids better at reproducing high ionization emission lines.